Menna-Ahmed7/Shipping-Company/README.md

 # 💡 Description
 <div>

-- &nbsp;The shipping company needs to handle cargo delivery the most efficient and profitable way.
-- &nbsp;The company is responsible for cargos' preparation and delivery as well as the trucks moving and maintenance.
+- &nbsp;The company needs to handle cargos' preparation and delivery as well as the trucks' moving and maintenance.
-- &nbsp;The project main purpose was how to keep the different types of data and how to choose the appropriate list for each data type.
+- &nbsp;The project main purpose is how to interact with different types of data and how to choose the appropriate list for each data type.
 - &nbsp;The program should receive all information to be simulated from an input file and produce an output file that contains some information and statistics.
    - &nbsp;The input file format